-"To the extent that the Senate Judiciary Committee relies on the accuracy and thoroughness of screening by the ABA and the Justice Department to report nominations out of Committee - with the Senate thereafter functioning as a 'rubber stamp' by confirming judicial nominees without Senate debate - a real and present danger to the public currently exists.
+"To the extent that the Senate Judiciary Committee relies on the accuracy and thoroughness of screening by the ABA and the Justice Department to report nominations out of Committee-with the Senate thereafter functioning as a 'rubber stamp' by confirming judicial nominees without Senate debate-a real and present danger to the public currently exists.
 It is not the philosophical or political views of the judicial nominees which are here at issue.
-Rather, the issue concerns whether present screening is making appropriate threshold determinations of fundamental judicial qualifications - i.e. competence, integrity, and temperament.
-Our critique of Andrew O'Rourke's nomination leaves no doubt that it is not."
-(Exhibit "B-1", p.
-3, emphases in the original)
+Rather, the issue concerns whether present screening is making appropriate threshold determinations of fundamental judicial qualifications-i.e. competence, integrity, and temperament.
+Our critique of Andrew O'Rourke's nomination leaves no doubt that it is no." (emphases in the original)

-Thereafter, on July 17, 1992, The New York Times, published our Letter to the Editor, which it entitled "Untrustworthy Ratings?", about our Critique's findings - and about our request for a moratorium "[b]ecause of the danger of Senate confirmation of unfit nominees to lifetime Federal judgeships (Exhibit "B-2").
+Thereafter, on July 17, 1992, The New York Times, published our Letter to the Editor, which it entitled "Untrustworthy Ratings?", about our Critique's findings-and about our request for a moratorium "[b]ecause of the danger of Senate confirmation of unfit nominees to lifetime Federal judgeships (Exhibit "B-2").

-The Senate Judiciary Committee's response to CJA's fact-specific, documented Critique was to refuse to discuss with us any aspect of our evidentiary findings - and to call police officers to threaten me with arrest3 when, after months of Committee inaction and footdragging, ignoring my many attempts to arrange an appointment with counsel, I traveled down to Washington in September 1992 to discuss the serious issues presented by the Critique and by the ABA's refusal to take corrective steps - while, meantime, the Senate was proceeding with confirmations of federal judicial nominees.
+The Senate Judiciary Committee's response to CJA's fact-specific, documented Critique was to refuse to discuss with us any aspect of our evidentiary findings-and to call police officers to have me arrested 3 when, after months of Committee inaction and foot dragging, ignoring my many attempts to arrange an appointment with counsel, I traveled down to Washington in September 1992 to discuss the serious issues presented by the Critique and by the ABA's refusal to take corrective steps-while, meantime, the Senate was proceeding with confirmations of federal judicial nominees.

-Likewise, the Senate Judiciary Committee's response to CJA's May 27, 1996 letter (Exhibit "A-1") - copies of which CJA also sent to every member of the Committee -- was to refuse to discuss the serious issues it presented, with substantiating proof, to wit, "that the problem with the ABA goes beyond incompetent screening.
+Likewise, the Senate Judiciary Committee's response to CJA's May 27, 1996 letter (Exhibit "A-1")-copies of which CJA also sent to every member of the Committeewas to refuse to discuss the serious issues it presented with substantiating proof, to wit, "that the problem with the ABA goes beyond incompetent screening.
 The problem is that the ABA is knowingly and deliberately screening out information adverse to the judicial candidate whose qualifications it purports to review."
-Summarized by the May 27, 1996 letter (Exhibit "A-1", p.126) were facts showing that the Second Circuit representative of the ABA's Standing Committee on Federal Judiciary had wilfully failed to investigate documentary evidence, transmitted by an October 31, 1995 letter (Exhibit "C"), of Justice Kahn's on-the-bench misconduct as a New York Supreme Court judge in an important public interest Election Law case, which, to advance his own political self-interest, he "threw" by a factually fabricated and legally insupportable decision4, and that the Chairwoman of the ABA's Standing Committee
+Summarized by the May 27, 1996 letter (Exhibit "A-1", p.
+126) were facts showing that the Second Circuit representative of the ABA's Standing Committee on Federal Judicial had willfully failed to investigate case file avidence transmitted by an Octadiciary had willfully failed to investigate case file evidence, transmitted by an October 31, 1995 letter (Exhibit "C"), of the on-the-bench misconduct of New York Supreme Court Justice Kahn,4 then seeking appointment to the U.S. District Court for the Northern District of New York, that the Chairwoman of the ABA's Standing Committee on Federal Judiciary was arrogantly disinterested in this willful failure to investigate-and that President Clinton subsequently appointed Justice Kahn to the U.S. District Court, presumably based on an ABA rating that Justice Kahn was "qualified".